Ismail-Ahrd/Cas-inpt/README.md

 # Cas-inpt
-A repo for a inpt club website
+A website for an inpt club cas